-Study this handbook carefully, but remember that the Educational Studies Department and Music Education Department reserve the right to implement program changes not included in this edition of the handbook in response to changes implemented by the Illinois State Board of Education (ISBE).
+Study this handbook carefully, but remember that the School of Educational Studies and Music Education Department reserve the right to implement program changes not included in this edition of the handbook in response to changes implemented by the Illinois State Board of Education (ISBE).
 It is your responsibility to be aware of all requirements, procedures and policies pertaining to the Teacher Education Program (TEP) and your disciplinary major.
-Any questions can be directed to your major advisor and/or the Chair of Educational Studies, Director of Teacher Education or Head of Music Education.
+Any questions can be directed to your major advisor and/or the Chair of the School of Educational Studies, Director of Teacher Education or Head of Music Education.